magmo/rps-poc/README.md

 ![splash](./screens.png 'screens')

-To run the app on your machine, clone down the code and follow the instructions below.
+To run the app on your machine, clone the code and follow the instructions below.

 ### Setup